taktile-org/sre-challenge-router/README.md

 ## Objective

-Your task is to write a router that takes into account multiple metrics and returns the best route for a given request.
+Your task is to write a router (Load Balancer) that takes into account multiple metrics and returns the best route for a given request.

 ## Specifications